Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 > Fundamental structures of the feature and context (diagram).

 Once we've chosen the implementation approach of the public dashboard, let's review the main points this feature architecture requires:
-- add the ability to sign in anonymously into the `AuthNotifier`;
+- Add the ability to sign in anonymously into the `AuthNotifier`.
-- subscribe the `AuthNotifier` to the `FeatureConfigNotifier` so the first one is able to take the public dashboard feature state from the last one that allows the `AuthNotifier` to handle anonymous sign in by itself;
+- Subscribe the `AuthNotifier` to the `FeatureConfigNotifier` so the first one is able to take the public dashboard feature state from the last one that allows the `AuthNotifier` to handle anonymous sign in by itself.
-- subscribe the `NavigationNotifier` to the `AuthNotifier` so the `NavigationNotifier` is able to take the current user auth state from the `AuthNotifier` which in turn allows the `NavigationNotifier` to navigate depending on this value;
+- Subscribe the `NavigationNotifier` to the `AuthNotifier` so the `NavigationNotifier` can take the current user auth state from the `AuthNotifier`, which in turn allows the `NavigationNotifier` to navigate depending on this value.

-Consider the following component diagram that briefly describes this architecture approach:
+Consider the following diagram that briefly describes this architecture approach:

 ![Public Dashboard Architecture Components Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/public_dashboard_design/metrics/web/docs/features/public_dashboard/diagrams/public_dashboard_architecture_components_diagram.puml)